sassoftware/devsascom-rest-api-samples/DecisionManagement/subjectContacts.md

 #### <a name='get-record-by-id'>Get a Contact Record by the Resource ID</a>

-Retrieve a subject contact record using its resource ID.
+Here is an example of retrieving a subject contact record using its resource ID.

 **Request**
 ```